-Chapter 8

-Culture

-Preserve shared history and celebrate people's unique cultures.
+Chapter 8 Culture Preserve shared history and celebrate people's unique cultures.

-Cultural Policies

-C.1: HISTORIC PRESERVATION

-HONOR AND MAINTAIN THE CITY'S SHARED HERITAGE AND SIGNIFICANT PAST.

-C.l.l Continued Preservation

-Continue historic structure and neighborhood preservation.

-C.2: CULTURAL CELEBRATION

-CREATE PATHS FOR ALL COMMUNITY MEMBERS TO CELEBRATE THEIR UNIQUE COMMUNITY IDENTITIES.

-C.2.1 Justice

-Celebrate the rich history of the city while acknowledging past injustices.

-C.2.2 Representation & Inclusion

-Create paths for all community members to celebrate their unique community identities using the arts and programming.

-C.3: PLACEMAKING

-CREATE VIBRANT AND INCLUSIVE SOCIAL SPACES THAT REFLECT THE UNIQUE IDENTITY AND CHARACTER OF THE COMMUNITY.

-C.3.1 Cultural Hubs

-Build off Downtown as an arts and cultural hub, as acknowledged in the 2023 Danville Arts and Culture Plan, with cultural corridors extending to Danville's various neighborhoods.
+Danville seeks to honor, preserve, and share its rich history, heritage, and cultures, fostering a sense of collective pride and identity.
+Danville is proud to be home to impactful leaders and place to historic events that have shaped the city as it stands today.
+It is vital to keep this legacy living through preservation and celebration.
+Cultural Policies C.1: HISTORIC PRESERVATION HONOR AND MAINTAIN THE CITY'S SHARED HERITAGE AND SIGNIFICANT PAST.
+C.1.1 Continued Preservation Continue historic structure and neighborhood preservation.
+C.2: CULTURAL CELEBRATION CREATE PATHS FOR ALL COMMUNITY MEMBERS TO CELEBRATE THEIR UNIQUE COMMUNITY IDENTITIES.
+C.2.1 Justice Celebrate the rich history of the city while acknowledging past injustices.
+C.2.2 Representation & Inclusion Create paths for all community members to celebrate their unique community identities using the arts and programming.
+C.3: PLACEMAKING CREATE VIBRANT AND INCLUSIVE SOCIAL SPACES THAT REFLECT THE UNIQUE IDENTITY AND CHARACTER OF THE COMMUNITY.
+C.3.1 Cultural Hubs Build off Downtown as an arts and cultural hub, as acknowledged in the 2024 Danville Arts and Culture Plan, with cultural corridors extending to Danville's various neighborhoods.

-Aligning with Public Feedback

-Concepts of recognizing Danville's cultural traditions and history-including challenging history related to racism-as a means to encourage stronger unity were raised by the community.
+Aligning with Public Feedback Concepts of recognizing Danville's cultural traditions and history-including challenging history related to racism-as a means to encourage stronger unity were raised by the community.
 The goal to preserve history and celebrate culture is reflected in all seven of the crosscutting community themes.
 In particular, culture is critical to four community themes: Community Engagement and Collaboration, Infrastructure and Accessibility, Education and Youth Development, and Highlighting Local History and Culture.

-C.1 Historic Preservation

-Danville has a rich history.
+C.1 Historic Preservation Danville has a rich history.
 With a history dating back to 1793, Danville's history represents both challenges and opportunities.
 PLAN Danville preservation of historic structures as well as neighborhood assets that tell Danville's story and create opportunities for lessons from the past and recognition of their impact on the community today.
-It also builds on the work of the 2024 Preservation Danville plan.
+It also builds on the work of the 2023 Preservation Danville plan.

-C.2 Cultural Celebration

-The history and culture of Danville is largely that of neighborhoods and residents overcoming challenges to create a place they call home.
+C.2 Cultural Celebration The history and culture of Danville is largely that of neighborhoods and residents overcoming challenges to create a place they call home.
 PLAN Danville prioritizes celebration of this history of all people in Danville, not just its leaders, and recognition of past injustices.
 In order to achieve this goal, it is critical that events and programs create opportunities for members of the community to celebrate their personal history and identity as it relates to Danville's shared sense of history.

-C.3 Placemaking

-Danville has placed a strong emphasis on establishing downtown as an arts and cultural hub, with notable success.
+C.3 Placemaking Danville has placed a strong emphasis on establishing downtown as an arts and cultural hub, with notable success.
 Now that downtown has achieved this recognition, there is an opportunity to extend this cultural development into Danville's neighborhoods by creation of cultural corridors that recognize local artists and cultural resources across the community.